J.S. Bach, "Chaconne BWV 1004"

 Staff and Video 1

 Very much in the German master's style, the main theme, onto which the masterwork is built, is presented at the very beginning.
+I highlighted the notes of the main theme in blue.
 Although 3/4 and the dotted quarter notes may indicate a strict rhythmic pattern, the truth is that the performer can unlock the tempo bringing out the subtle harmonic beauties of the piece.

 The two light blue notes at the end of the staff following the breath coma, indicate the beginning of the first variation.